-The SLT, CMT, board of trustees, and audit and risk committee are responsible for:
+The SLT, CMT, board of trustees, and the audit, risk and remuneration committee are responsible for:

 - Discussing, reviewing and agreeing on the trust's risk appetite. - Ensuring risks are identified, managed, measured and reported appropriately by the correct people. - Ensuring communication with all staff is clear so that risks or control failures do not go unreported. - Delegating responsibility to manage areas of risk, where applicable.